 “Don’t be afraid to pick up the phone and TALK.
 This is so important and goes such a long way.
 It’s a work day?
 Text them!
 At the end of the day, we are all in the same world and evolving with technology.
 Not everyone checks emails, answers calls, or listens to voicemail.”

-Mia Vissichelli, an agent with Douglas Elliman Long Island, swears by cold calling expired listings to generate seller leads:
+Mia Caesar, an agent on Long Island, swears by cold calling expired listings to generate seller leads:

 “Definitely tackle expired listings!
 It’s a free source of warm leads and it doesn’t cost anything to pick up the phone or knock on their door and introduce yourself.
 It’s a great way to get listings, learn your market, and get your name out there as a trusted resource.
 I also love that working with expired listings tests your problem-solving skills, since you have to market the home in a fresh, new way that wasn’t already done by the previous listing agent.”

 You can always go out and talk to and interview local business owners for your blog or social media to build tons of local content for your leads.
-Or, you can use the system that Parkbench already designed to help automate the process and give you a five-year head start.
+Or, you can use the system that Parkbench already perfected to help automate the process and give you a head start.